 (morphine sulfate) Extended-release Tablets

-ADDICTION, ABUSE, and MISUSE; LIFE-THREATENING RESPIRATORY DEPRESSION; ACCIDENTAL INGESTION; and NEONATAL OPIOID WITHDRAWAL SYNDROME; and RISKS FROM CONCOMITANT USE WITH BENZODIAZEPINES OR OTHER CNS DEPRESSANTS
+ADDICTION, ABUSE, AND MISUSE; LIFE-THREATENING RESPIRATORY DEPRESSION; ACCIDENTAL INGESTION; NEONATAL OPIOID WITHDRAWAL SYNDROME; and RISKS FROM CONCOMITANT USE WITH BENZODIAZEPINES OR OTHER CNS DEPRESSANTS

 Addiction, Abuse, and Misuse

-MORPHABOND™ exposes patients and other users to the risks of opioid addiction, abuse, and misuse, which can lead to overdose and death.
-Assess each patient's risk prior to prescribing MORPHABOND, and monitor all patients regularly for the development of these behaviors or conditions [see WARNINGS AND PRECAUTIONS].
+MORPHABOND™ ER exposes patients and other users to the risks of opioid addiction, abuse, and misuse, which can lead to overdose and death.
+Assess each patient’s risk prior to prescribing MORPHABOND ER, and monitor all patients regularly for the development of these behaviors and conditions [see WARNINGS AND PRECAUTIONS].

 Life-Threatening Respiratory Depression

-Serious, life-threatening, or fatal respiratory depression may occur with use of MORPHABOND.
-Monitor for respiratory depression, especially during initiation of MORPHABOND or following a dose increase.
-Instruct patients to swallow MORPHABOND tablets whole; crushing, chewing, or dissolving MORPHABOND tablets can cause rapid release and absorption of a potentially fatal dose of morphine [see WARNINGS AND PRECAUTIONS].
+Serious, life-threatening, or fatal respiratory depression may occur with use of MORPHABOND ER.
+Monitor for respiratory depression, especially during initiation of MORPHABOND ER or following a dose increase.
+Instruct patients to swallow MORPHABOND ER tablets whole; crushing, chewing, or dissolving MORPHABOND ER tablets can cause rapid release and absorption of a potentially fatal dose of morphine [see WARNINGS AND PRECAUTIONS

-Accidental ingestion of even one dose of MORPHABOND, especially by children, can result in a fatal overdose of morphine [see WARNINGS AND PRECAUTIONS].
+Accidental ingestion of even one dose of MORPHABOND ER, especially by children, can result in a fatal overdose of morphine [see WARNINGS AND PRECAUTIONS].

 Neonatal Opioid Withdrawal Syndrome